coraline-duval/labyrinth/README.md

 # labyrinth
-## Uni project to create 2 types of labyrinth (Prims and hunt and kill) and model how a human would walk in.
+## 2017 project to create 2 types of labyrinth (Prims and hunt and kill) and model how a human would walk in.
 Which type and size of labyrinth can a human exit in 8h?

 The goal was to create 2 types of labryinths and find the caracterisitics of a labyrinth a human is unlikely to get our in 8h of walking.
 This can be applicable to amusement park, mall, and other public space path creation.